Execution of the Báb: Execution order

 In 1850 a new prime-minister, Amir Kabir, ordered the execution of the Báb; he was brought to Tabriz, where he would be killed by a firing squad.
 The night before his execution, as he was being conducted to his cell, a young man, Anís (sometimes called Mulla Muhammad Ali), threw himself at the feet of the Báb, wanting to be killed with the Báb.
 He was immediately arrested and placed in the same cell as the Báb.

 On the morning of July 9, 1850, the Báb was taken to the Tabriz courtyard filled with nearly ten thousand people wishing to watch his execution.
 The Báb and Anís were suspended on a wall and the firing squad of 750 rifles prepared to shoot.

-Bábi/Baháʼí account
+Baháʼí account

-Here is an account which is in line with the common Baháʼí Faith view by historian H.M.
-Balyuzi, a Hand of the Cause of God, who published several carefully researched histories about the Baháʼí Faith and its central figures:
+Hasan M. Balyuzi, a prominent Iranian member of the Baháʼí Faith, gives a Baháʼí account of the event in his biography of the Báb.
+Sam Khan, who bore no ill will toward the Báb, was ordered to carry out the execution.
+The Báb and his disciple were suspended from a wall by ropes from a nail and then fired upon by 750 troops from Sam Khan's Armenian regiment.
+When the gun smoke cleared, the Báb was missing and the disciple remained unharmed.
+The Báb was found in the room he had been housed in the night; he was finishing a conversation with his assistant that had been interrupted earlier in the day.
+After the conversation was complete, the Báb invited the farrash-bashi (attendant or footman) to carry out the execution; the terrified farrash-bashi abandoned their post instead.
+Sam Khan considered his duty fulfilled and refused to try again.
+A new firing squad was formed by Aqa Jan Khan-i-Khamsih's Nasiri regiment.
+The second execution attempt, with the Báb and his disciple suspended from the wall again, was successful.

+Observances

+Báb is regarded a martyr by the followers of the Baháʼí Faith, and his execution anniversary on Baháʼí calendar is annually observed.
+The day correspondins to 9 or 10 July on the international Gregorian calendar.

 Western accounts

-These events were witnessed by western journalists.
+These events were recorded by western sources.
 Provided below is one source that is attributed to Sir Justin Sheil, Queen Victoria's Envoy Extraordinary and Minister Plenipotentiary in Tehran and written to Lord Palmerston, the British Secretary of State for Foreign Affairs, July 22, 1850.
+Note that this source does not claim to be an eyewitness account.

 Shoghi Effendi also prints a large selection of western quotes in his book God Passes By (p.
 55), however most are unsourced.